 One issue that arises when looking at jobs and employment in rural areas is that many data sources do not capture farm employment due to many of the workers not being covered by typical unemployment insurance programs.
 The information provided below is a mix of two data sources in an attempt to capture the employment impacts of agriculture.
 Although mixing two data sources can be problematic, we feel that this more accurately captures the worker-industry environment than just leaving out agriculture altogether.
+It should also be kept in mind that, as our report on the impact of agriculture on rural Minnesota's economy shows, a large part of what we think of as agriculture-food processing, non-food processing, commodities trading-is in reality ag-related industry and is categorized into several separate industry sectors, including manufacturing, transportation, and financial.

 The following map and tables provide the industries with the highest percentage of workers.
 The top employing industries are strikingly similar across all of Minnesota, although there are other top employment industries that match regions where we would expect.
-The highest percentage of employment continues to be in the education and health services industry across most of Minnesota.
-However, agriculture becomes more prominent in western counties, leisure and hospitality in a few northern counties, and manufacturing in southern Minnesota (Figure 11).
+The highest percentage of employment continues to be in the education and health services industry sector across most of Minnesota.
+However, agriculture becomes more prominent in western counties, leisure and hospitality in a few northern counties, and manufacturing in central and southern Minnesota (Figure 8).

-Top employment industry, 2017
+Top employment industry, 2018

-Figure 11: Education and health services is the dominant industry sector across Minnesota in terms of highest employment.
+Figure 8: Education and health services is the dominant industry sector across Minnesota in terms of highest employment.
 Other industries take the top spot where expected, such as agriculture in western counties and leisure and hospitality in some northern counties.
 Data: Bureau of Labor Statistics, Quarterly Census of Employment and Wages; Bureau of Economic Analysis, Local Area Personal Income and Employment.

 Top industries around the state in terms of employment include trade, transportation and utilities; leisure and hospitality; manufacturing; construction; farm employment; and professional and business services.
-The one significant difference between the regions is the high employment in the professional and business services in the entirely urban group of counties (Table 1).
+The one significant difference between the regions is the high employment in the professional and business services in the entirely urban group of counties (Table 2).

-Table 1: Top five employment industries by planning region.
+Table 2: Top five employment industries by planning region.
 Includes percent of total employment in each industry.Data: Bureau of Economic Analysis, Local Area Personal Income and Employment